bluemap-github/IALA_S-240_XML_to_GML/README.md

 # IALA S-240 XML to GML Converter

 This repository contains a Python script that converts IALA's S-240 (DGNSS) XML data into GML format.
 The script reads the S-240 XML file, extracts the data, and outputs it as a GML file required by the S-200 Testbed.
-You can get the S-240 data from here: https://www.e-navigation.nl/list-DGNSS-stations
+<br>You can get the S-240 data from here: https://www.e-navigation.nl/list-DGNSS-stations

 ![Result](./img/input.PNG)